IBM/virtualhelpdesk/README.md

 #### Configuring .env file connecting to a new release of Maximo/ICD system

-Perform tasks in this section if you have a `newer` release of Maximo/ICD system(there is OSLC Resources application in your system).
+Perform tasks in this section if you have a `newer` release of Maximo/ICD system (there is OSLC Resources application in your system).

-1. Set `MAXIMO_AUTH` environment variable in file .env.
+1. Set `MAXIMO_AUTH` environment variable in file `.env`.
 This variable setting depends on how Maximo/ICD authentication is configured.

     * `Application Server Authentication (LDAP)` - In this case, the variable has two parts separated by a blank space.
 The first part is the value "Basic".
 The second part is `user:password` base64 encoded.
 You can get its value through any online base64 encoder based on your ICD/Maximo user:password.

     * `Native Maximo Authentication` - In this case, the variable has one part only.
 It is `user:password` base64 encoded.
 You can get its value through any online base64 encoder based on your ICD/Maximo user:password.
-Note, the trial ICD SaaS system has navive Maximo authentication.
+Note, the trial ICD SaaS system has native Maximo authentication.

 1. Keep `application/json` as the value of `MAXIMO_CONTEXT_TYPE` environment variable.

 1. Modify the hostname portion of `MAXIMO_REST_URL` environment variable to point to your ICD/Maximo system.
 If you are connecting to trial ICD system, you may have to modify its context root as well.
 For example, if the URL used to login to the trial ICD system is https://siwr35cdwsa-tr3.sccd.ibmserviceengage.com/maximo_t4hj, the URL in the .env file will be https://siwr35cdwsa-tsb.sccd.ibmserviceengage.com/maximo_t4hj/oslc/os/MYSR.

 1. Set `MAXIMO_PERSONID` environment variable to a valid person ID in your ICD/Maximo system.
-For example, MAXADMIN.
+For example, `MAXADMIN`.
 Note, the person ID is typically case sensitive.

-1. Set `MAXIMO_UI_URL` environment variable in the similar way as you have done for MAXIMO_REST_URL environment variable.
+1. Set `MAXIMO_UI_URL` environment variable in the similar way as you have done for `MAXIMO_REST_URL` environment variable.
 Change its hostname and context root.

 1. Set `MAXIMO_CLASSSTRUCTUREID` environment variable to a valid classstructureid in your ICD/Maximo system.
 For example, 21 which is typically configured in a trial ICD system.

 1. Set `MAXIMO_PREFIX` environment variable.
-For example, sccd in a ICD system, spi in a Maximo system.
+For example, `sccd` in a ICD system, `spi` in a Maximo system.

     ```bash
     # For Application Server Authentication (LDAP)